Surajtechexpert23/soar-test/README.md

 # Admin Dashboard

 This project is an Admin Dashboard built with Vite and React.
-It utilizes React Hook Form for form validation, React Icons for icons, Chart.js for graphing, Tailwind CSS for styling, React Multi Carousel for the slider, and React Toastify for message alerts.
+It utilizes React Hook Form for form validation, React Icons for icons, Chart.js for graphing, Tailwind CSS for styling, React Multi Carousel for the slider, Json.server for create a dummy API, Redux toolkit for State management and React Toastify for message alerts.

 ## Features